kevinohara80/nforce/README.md

 The createConnection method creates an *nforce* salesforce connection object.
 You need to supply some arguments including oauth information and some optional arguments for version and salesforce environment type.

-* `clientId`: Required.
-This is the OAuth client id
+* `clientId`: (String:Required) This is the OAuth client id
-* `clientSecret`: Required.
-This is the OAuth client secret
+* `clientSecret`: (String:Required) This is the OAuth client secret
-* `redirectUri`: Required.
-This is the redirect URI for OAuth callbacks
+* `redirectUri`: (String:Required) This is the redirect URI for OAuth callbacks
-* `apiVersion`: Optional.
-This is a number or string representing a valid REST API version.
+* `apiVersion`: (String|Number:Required) This is a number or string representing a valid REST API version.
 Default is the latest current api version.
-* `environment`: Optional.
-Values can be 'production' or 'sandbox'.
+* `environment`: (String:Optional) Values can be 'production' or 'sandbox'.
 Default is production.
-* `loginUri`: Optional.
-Used to override the login URI if needed.
+* `loginUri`: (String:Optional) Used to override the login URI if needed.
-* `testLoginUri`: Optional.
-Used to override the testLoginUri if needed.
+* `testLoginUri`: (String:Optional) Used to override the testLoginUri if needed.
-* `gzip`: Optional.
-If set to boolean 'true', then *nforce* will request that salesforce compress responses (using gzip) before transmitting over-the-wire.
+* `gzip`: (Boolean:Optional) If set to boolean 'true', then *nforce* will request that salesforce compress responses (using gzip) before transmitting over-the-wire.
-* `autoRefresh`: Optional.
-If set to boolean 'true', *nforce* will auto-refresh your oauth access token if it tries a request and fails due to an expired token.
+* `autoRefresh`: (Boolean:Optional) If set to boolean 'true', *nforce* will auto-refresh your oauth access token if it tries a request and fails due to an expired token.
 Only works with web oauth flows.
 Username/password flows don't return refresh tokens.
-* `onRefresh`: Optional.
-This is a function that is called when a request going through the connection triggers an auto-refresh.
+* `onRefresh`: (Function:Optional) This is a function that is called when a request going through the connection triggers an auto-refresh.
 This hook is handy for updating your oauth tokens in a database or other store.
 The function is passed three arguments `newOauth`, `oldOauth`, and a `callback` function.
 The callback must be called with either an error or null value.
-* `timeout`: Optional.
-Integer containing the number of milliseconds to wait for a request to respond before aborting the request.
+* `timeout`: (Number:Optional) Integer containing the number of milliseconds to wait for a request to respond before aborting the request.

 ### createSObject(type, [fieldValues])